belbert/VCVTB/IN/Epw/README.md

-This is the location to create a library of .epw weather files for your projects
+This is the location to create a library of .epw weather files for your VCVTB projects